“Practice holds a place of honor in the life of a musician.”

 - Musicianship: Our work in this zone incorporates sight-reading, rhythm drills, improvisation, and more.

-It takes time to build up practice skills, but the journey brings lifelong rewards.
+It takes time to build up comprehensive practice skills, but the journey brings lifelong rewards.
 All musicians, therefore, benefit from regular assessment of their practice habits.

 © 2012 Gerald Klickstein